Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 n)	IS.plotsize : size of psf plots [pixels]

+* Part D: load the data set

+• For your code -  change this function to your own code such that the variable IMG will contain the 3d matrix of the z-stack(recommended to use an odd grid size )

+and that the variable z_stack_pos will contain the vector of NFP positions for the reconstruction.

+Default: for data_set = 2 :the code opens the folder ‘’TP images’’ and reads the Tiff images starting with the letter ‘’T’’.

+We added the z position of the images to the file metadata, to insert your data, remove this line and load the positions in any other way.

+for data_set = 1 :the code opens the folder ‘’EPFL DH data’’ and reads images using the activations csv.

-Part D: optional coordinate entry.
+* Part E: optional coordinate entry.

 Default: only a z-stack was measured.
 But the code can handle any input of x,y,z,NFP coordinates.

-Output (of the spcript ''Main'')
+# Output (of the script ''Main'')

-Plots: if plot_flag = 1
+Plots (if plot_flag = 1)

 a)	A phase mask plot will be seen (with modulus of 2*pi), plotted every 30 iterations

 b)	Sample PSFs are plotted with the matching model, plotted every 30 iterations

-c)	The Cost function output, plotted every 30 iterations
+c)	The cost function value, plotted every 30 iterations

 d)	Correlation between the model and the measured stack, plotted at the end